SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 ## weathersStats.ipynb
 Calculates a few statistics for the weather data and generates a few plots.

+## THIplots.ipynb
+Generates plots that compare temperature and THI

 ## milkAndWeather.ipynb
 1. Removes all events with no total yield
 2. removes cows named "Unknown"